 Eat leftover sugary treats with lunch to best digest and enjoy

-Sauna or epsom salt bath to rest and relax
+Sauna or epsom salt bath to gently draw out impurities

 Eat a light, easy to digest dinner

-Reach out to a loved one who was in quarantine or solo during the holidays
+Reach out to a loved one who has been sick or was solo during the holidays